eclipsesource/jsonforms-react-seed/README.md

 - `src/schema.json` contains the JSON schema (also referred to as 'data schema')
 - `src/uischema.json` contains the UI schema
 - `src/index.tsx` is the entry point of the application.
+We also customize the Material UI theme to give each control more space.
 - `src/App.tsx` is the main app component and makes use of the `JsonForms` component in order to render a form.

 The [data schema](src/schema.json) defines the structure of a Task: it contains attributes such as title, description, due date and so on.